JohnTheSixth/ol/README.md

 The application only has request tests written, since it is designed as an API with virtually no user-facing capabilities.

+The rspec tests have two defaults I manually set:

+1. The rspec tests run in the Rails test environment.
+2. When rspec is done running, it drops all records from the Test environment database.
+To change this, comment out lines 48-50 in `spec_helper.rb`.

 Test coverage is included in `spec/requests/businesses_spec.rb`.

 ## Adding Test Coverage